seam/cron/readme.md

         </deployment>
     </jboss-deployment-structure>
 ```
 * Note that HA Singleton mode will only be activated when using the standalone-ha.xml or standalone-full-ha.xml server configurations.
+Otherwise it will default to the non-HA behavior of executing each job on all available nodes at once.

 Note: This is only supported in JBoss AS/EAP at the moment.
 On other application servers each scheduled observer method will be executed on all server instances at the same time.